gardener/gardener-extension-provider-openstack/docs/usage/usage.md

 #### Option 2: Explicit IPv6 CIDR Configuration

-Alternatively, you can explicitly specify IPv6 CIDRs for nodes, pods, and services using the `networks.ipv6` field:
+Alternatively, you can explicitly specify IPv6 CIDRs for nodes, pods, and services using the `networks.ipv6` field.
+In this case, IPv6 subnets are created without a subnet pool (using the provided CIDRs directly), so no `subnetPoolID` is required.
+If a `subnetPoolID` is also set, the explicit CIDRs from `networks.ipv6` take precedence and the pool is not used for CIDR allocation.

 ```yaml
 apiVersion: openstack.provider.extensions.gardener.cloud/v1alpha1